GautamGupta/bb-legacy-plugins/bbpress-moderation-suite/trunk/readme.txt

 = How do I solve issue X? =

-If you can't figure out an issue with the bbPress Moderation Suite by yourself, post a comment on this page or my blog.
+If you can't figure out an issue with the bbPress Moderation Suite by yourself, post a comment on this page.

 == Screenshots ==

-1. Can you spot what happened because there was a report?
-Don't worry, there's a setting to make this a bit less obtrusive.
-2. The Warning administration screen
+1. The moderation helper (de)activation system.

 == Ban Plus API ==
 If a `ban-plus.php` file is found in the template directory, it will be loaded with a global variable `$ban` that includes: